tinted-theming/home/styling.md

 ### Extended Schemes

-Extended themes MAY specify additional context sensative aliases that when specified supercede the original base colors.
-For example if you don't want "variables" and "xml tags" to both be the same color (`base08`) you can specify either (or both) as alises - and assign a different color.
+Extended themes MAY specify additional aliases that will override the original base colors.
+For example if you didn't want "variables" and "xml tags" to use the same color (`base08`) you would use the aliase `name_variable` or `xml_tag` to specify a different color.

 #### Foreground / Background